Azure Databricks for Python developers

 • Code: You can synchronize code using Git.
 See Git integration for Databricks Git folders.

 • Libraries and Jobs: You can create libraries (such as Python wheel files) externally and upload them to Databricks.
 Those libraries may be imported within Databricks notebooks, or they can be used to create jobs.
-See Libraries and Create and run Azure Databricks Jobs.
+See Libraries and Schedule and orchestrate workflows.

 • Remote machine execution: You can run code from your local IDE for interactive development and testing.
 The IDE can communicate with Azure Databricks to execute Apache Spark and large computations on Azure Databricks clusters.
 See Databricks Connect.

-Databricks provides a set of SDKs which support automation and integration with external tooling.
+Databricks provides a set of SDKs, including a Python SDK, that support automation and integration with external tooling.
 You can use the Databricks SDKs to manage resources like clusters and libraries, code and other workspace objects, workloads and jobs, and more.
 See the Databricks SDKs.

-For more information on IDEs, developer tools, and SDKs, see Developer tools and guidance.
+For more information on IDEs, developer tools, and SDKs, see Developer tools.

 Additional resources